Take the chill out of winter with these quick and easy tips and sample set up ideas for putting together a one-of-a-kind hot chocolate bar.

 RELATED: Hot Chocolate Bar Printables

-Keeping with the theme of mason jars, you’ll love the availability of keeping your flatware all in one place, especially if you’re planning on offering hot sandwiches, sides, or desserts.
+Keeping with the theme of mason jars, you’ll love the availability of coralling your flatware, spoons included, all in one place.
+This is especially handy if you’re planning on offering other delicious goodies like hot sandwiches, sides, or desserts.

-You’ll definitely want a tablecloth that’s festive and easy to clean.
-I love the Nordic-inspired graphic print that you can use again and again all winter long.
+You’ll definitely want a tablecloth that’s both festive and easy to clean.
+I love this Nordic-inspired graphic print version that you can use again and again all winter long.

 I’m all for keeping with the red and white theme, maybe that’s why I love these napkins.
 And, don’t think they’re just for winter parties.
-You can include them for the 4th of July, too!
+You can include them for other celebrations too throughout the year.
+Think Valentine’s Day, 4th of July, and summer picnics, too!
 Now that’s being frugal minded for sure!

 Striped Napkins | Red and White Polka Dot Napkins

 A chocolate bar isn’t complete without marshmallows.
 Sure you can buy the air-puffed version, but why not splurge a bit and add a gourmet touch with these Lake Champlain marshmallows.
-And, don’t limit yourself to just the vanilla kind–go out on a limb and try these strawberry (pink and white) marshmallows.
-The kids (young and old) will love them.
+And, don’t limit yourself to just the vanilla kind–go out on a limb and try their strawberry (pink and white) marshmallows, too.
+Kids (young and old) will love them.

 Lake Champlain Gourmet Marshmallows | Pink and White Strawberry Marshmallows